Toggle menu

 "Everybody in Gateshead has the right to lead a fulfilling life and should be able to live safely, free from abuse and neglect - and to contribute to their own and other people's health and wellbeing."

-The board is responsible for assuming the strategic lead and overseeing the work of Adult Safeguarding and Mental Capacity Act arrangements in Gateshead.
-Within Gateshead we have an independent Chair to enhance scrutiny and challenge.
+The Board is responsible for assuming the strategic lead and overseeing the work of Adult Safeguarding and Mental Capacity Act arrangements in Gateshead.
+Within Gateshead we have an Independent Chair to enhance scrutiny and challenge.

 The board has a comprehensive , which is updated annually, and provides a framework for identifying roles and responsibilities and demonstrating accountability.
-Our Safeguarding in Gateshead website provides a wealth of information about our SAB and our Gateshead Safeguarding Children's Partnership (GCSP).
+Our Safeguarding in Gateshead website website provides a wealth of information about our SAB and our Gateshead Safeguarding Children's Partnership (GCSP).

 Statutory membership